Semiclassical expansion for exactly solvable differential operators: Technical results

-The proof follows from Sibuya's theorem on the Gevrey summability of formal power series; cf. Theorem~\ref{Sib} in Appendix, \S~\ref{append:III}.
+The proof rests on Sibuya's theorem regarding the Gevrey summability of formal power series, see Theorem~\ref{Sib} in Appendix \S~\ref{append:III}.
 (An interested reader should take a look at this material before reading the proof).
-Using Lemma \ref{Fj}, a straightforward calculation shows that
+Using Lemma \ref{Fj}, a direct calculation shows that